The Women of WIS – The Growth of Female Leadership in the Company

 The issue of gender diversity is one that appears in multiple sectors, many of which have been male-dominated for years.
 However, female recruitment, participation and leadership has been steadily increasing, thanks in part to efforts made by women in various industries as well as companies fostering female talent and ambition.
 We sat down with three of our female Heads at WIS to discuss their experiences as leading professionals within their respective fields.

-CAMILLE (HEAD OF CONTENT)
+VITTORIA (HEAD OF DESIGN)

 4. What do you enjoy doing in your free time?